 That doesn’t mean that I am quiet and careful to not offend anyone, it just means that people know I refuse to eat another sentient being and most of them are aware of that when they eat animals in front of me.
-I am everything they are – opinionated, political, complex etc. – but I am also someone who believes animals are equal to me.
+I am everything they are – opinionated, political, complex etc. – but I am also someone who believes other animals are equal to me.

 They talk about different topics with me, they don’t ask me generic questions, they are interested in my views – every time I talk to someone who knows that I am vegan, I am representing the whole animal kingdom.

-When I speak, I speak with animals in my mind.
-When I write, I write with animals on my mind.
+When I speak, I speak with all animals in my mind.
+When I write, I write with all animals on my mind.
 It may seem like an identity but it’s the opposite – it’s the reality that I am representing.

 A reality where all animals are equal.

 Knowing how my actions impact the world around me and who suffers when I buy a certain product, gave me the power of doing better.
 I cannot pretend that I don’t know anymore, because I do.
-Now I do know the story behind that lonely elephant at the ZOO and I do know the story behind that dairy milk.
+Now I do know the story behind that lonely elephant at the zoo and I do know the story behind that dairy milk.